Web application

 /var/ossec/etc/rules/local_rules.xml

-One rule to catch all:Or multiple rules with custom levels:<group name="intrudect"> <rule id="100010" level="12"> <decoded_as>json</decoded_as> <field name="type">useragent</field> <description>$(description)</description> </rule> </group>
+For example, one rule to catch all events:Or multiple rules with custom levels:<group name="intrudect"> <rule id="100010" level="12"> <decoded_as>json</decoded_as> <field name="type">useragent</field> <description>$(description)</description> </rule> </group>

 PossibleTYPE